apache/mxnet/docs/system/program_model.md

 sigmoid(x) = 1.0 / (1.0 + exp(-x))
 ```
 If we have the smaller operations as building blocks, we can express most of the problems we want.
-For readers who are more familar with cxxnet, caffe style layers.
+For readers who are more familiar with CXXNet, Caffe style layers.
 These operations is not different from a layer, except that they are smaller.
 ```python
 SigmoidLayer(x) = EWiseDivisionLayer(1.0, AddScalarLayer(ExpLayer(-x), 1.0))
 ```